Semester 1, 2025

 Students are being supported to -

-- develop their phonemic awareness, and to use their letter-sound knowledge and word recognition in order to begin to read simple texts;
+- develop their phonemic awareness, and to use their letter-sound knowledge in order to begin to read simple texts;

 - develop their concepts about print, such as we read from left to right and top to bottom;